Developing VET Curriculum for Training Providers and Industry

 K3.

-Explore the importance of appropriate delivery mode and learning resources to the effectiveness of the learning and assessment
+Investigate the importance of appropriate delivery mode and learning resources to the effectiveness of the learning and assessment

 K4.

-Recognise where to find relevant information that address the competencies/learning outcomes to be achieved by the learner, including Training Packages and accredited courses
+Recognise where to find relevant information that address the competencies/learning outcomes to be achieved by the learner, including Training Packages and accredited courses.

 K5.

-Interpret relevant information that addresses organisational requirements and learning outcomes to be achieved by learners when conducting a Training Needs Analysis (TNA)
+Interpret relevant information that addresses organisational requirements and learning outcomes to be achieved by learners when conducting a Training Needs Analysis (TNA).

 K6.

-Recognise national VET policy developments relevant to working with industry sectors
+Recognise national VET policy developments relevant to working with industry sectors.

 K7.